MobileTeleSystems/onetl/docs/connection/db_connection/clickhouse/prerequisites.rst

         -- allow read access to specific table
         GRANT SELECT ON myschema.mytable TO username;

-    .. code-tab:: sql Write only

-        -- allow external tables in the same schema as target table GRANT CREATE TABLE ON myschema.* TO username;

-        -- allow read access to specific table (to get column types) -- allow write access to specific table
-        GRANT SELECT, INSERT ON myschema.mytable TO username;

 More details can be found in `official documentation <https://clickhouse.com/docs/en/sql-reference/statements/grant>`_.